-5:2 Diet Frugal Fast Days – Using up that Turkey:
+5:2 Diet Frugal Fast Days – Spicy Turkey Meatballs

+These low-calorie spicy turkey meatballs are a result of looking for healthy ways to use turkey leftovers.
 One of the biggest challenges of the 5:2 diet for me has been how to cope with family Christmas.
-To some extent I haven’t tried too hard.
-One advantage of the 5-2 diet, so far as I can tell so far, is that it DOES reduce your overall appetite and cravings for unhealthy foods.
+To some extent, I haven’t tried too hard.
+An advantage of the 5-2 diet, so far as I can tell so far, is that it DOES reduce your overall appetite and cravings for unhealthy foods.
 And, a second bonus is that it seems to be possible to ‘tread water’ – either fasting on just one day of the week or not at all, for a short period of time.
-When you start back on the 5:2 diet plan, it is a lot easier than it was the first time round.
+When you start back on the 5:2 diet plan, it is a lot easier than it was the first time around.

 Option one is designed to use up more leftovers.
 I had some lemon and sage stuffing left over.
 It is simply breadcrumbs, minced onion, lemon juice and rind and minced sage and parsley cooked in the carcass of the bird.
 So, I don’t think it increases the calorie count unduly as there is no added fat.

 Option two is a purer version.
 Instead of the lemon and sage, I’ve used a mix of spices.
 Cumin, sweet smoked paprika and coriander.
 That, and some salt and pepper.

 - 350 g Cooked Turkey Meat Finely chopped or processed through a food processor

 - 50 g Breadcrumbs or 25g leftover bread based lemon and sage stuffing and 25g of breadcrumbs

 - 1 pinch Smoked Paprika more if you are only making spiced meatballs

 - 1 pinch Ground Coriander more if you are only making spiced meatballs

 - 1 pinch Ground Cumin Seeds more if you are only making spiced meatballs